Exercise a high degree of caution overall in Colombia because of the threat of terrorism and criminal activity. See Safety and security

 Embassy or Consulate of Colombia to arrange a visa or for up-to-date information.

 If you're transiting thorugh the USA, you must meet US entry/transit requirements.

 Travel advice for the United States of America

 You may need a valid Yellow Fever Vaccination Certificate to enter.
 Yellow fever is widespread in Colombia and is a serious and potentially fatal disease preventable by vaccination.
 Some airlines may require passengers present a valid Yellow Fever Vaccination Certificate before boarding flights out of the country.
 Read

 Yellow fever for information on re-entry to Australia following exposure to yellow fever.

 Children travelling alone or with one parent, and who are Colombian citizens or residents must carry a letter of consent from the non-travelling parent(s) authorising travel and a copy of the child's birth certificate.
-Both documents must be translated into Spanish and notarised by the Colombian Embassy or Consulate in Australia.
+Documents must be translated into Spanish and notarised by the Colombian Embassy or Consulate in Australia.
 Contact the nearest

 Embassy or Consulate of Colombia well in advance of travel.